 Adjustable (Telescoping) vs. Fixed-Length Ski Poles

 An adjustable ski pole is best for out-of-bounds use, and particularly when touring.
 The reasoning is fairly simple: You’ll typically want a shorter length for the uphill and longer for flat sections and downhill.
-Further, if you need to use your hands for scrambling or navigating up an icy slope with an ice axe, it’s nice to be able to compress your poles to stow them in or on your pack (a big reason we like the aptly named Black Diamond Compactor, which measures around 16 in. when collapsed).
+Further, if you need to use your hands for scrambling or navigating up an icy slope with an ice axe, it’s nice to be able to compress your poles to stow them in or on your pack (a big reason we like the aptly named Black Diamond Traverse Compactor, which measures around 16 in. when collapsed).
 The main disadvantage of a telescoping pole is the possibility for the clamp to not hold and collapse unexpectedly when you plant.
 In addition, the separate sections create inherent weak points in the design for potential failure.
-Choosing a pole from a reputable brand with great locking mechanisms and top-quality materials like Black Diamond, G3, Leki, and K2 always is a good idea, and make sure to test to make sure the clamps are properly tightened before heading out.
+Choosing a pole from a reputable brand with great locking mechanisms and top-quality materials is always a good idea, and make sure to test to ensure the clamps are properly tightened before heading out.

 Ski poles (fixed versus telescoping)